 - Community Vision Forum, Macon, GA, February 2016

 - Community Vision Forum, Charleston, WV, March 2016

 - Community Vision Forum, Burlington, VT, April 2016

 - Community Vision Forum, Santa Fe, NM, May 2016

 - Annual Convention, Boston, MA, June 2016

 In this series, Artists & Communities, veteran community arts leaders come together in conversation with emerging community arts leaders to share their visions for, experiences with, and challenges to making healthy, equitable, vibrant communities through arts and culture.
 As community-based work receives more recognition, and intersections and collaborations become stronger, these conversations illuminate just how artists and community arts leaders can work to sustain and maintain healthy communities through their practice.
-A total of ten conversations will be published monthly from January-October 2016.

 The Books and the Blueprint

 Emerging from the visions of thousands of people across the country, two books were released during the course of this project.